RuwaYafa/IoT-IDS-LLM/README.md

 ![Methodology Pipeline](IoT-Methodology.png)
 ---
 * Our Project has two evaluation parts: Deep Learning and Machine Learning code are available on this repository [Monther Salahat](https://github.com/msalahat2015/IoT-IDS), and LLM code [Ruwa AbuHweidi](https://github.com/RuwaYafa/IoT-IDS)
+* All Results are uploaded in repository :
+  * Logs.
+  * Saved models (Machine and Deep Learning).
+  * Checkpoints for trained LLM models.
 ---
-## Reproducability
+## ▶️ Reproducability

 To reproduce our work you can follow the next steps after change the paths depends on your machine.
 ---
-## Data processing: the same for machine learning and Deep learning parts
+## ▶️ Data processing: the same for machine learning and Deep learning parts
 ### pre-process:
     export PYTHONPATH="${PYTHONPATH}:/rep/rabuhweidi/sft/SFTTraining-SemEval/src"
     export PYTHONPATH="${PYTHONPATH}:/rep/rabuhweidi/LLMTraining/src"